torvalds/linux/Documentation/admin-guide/sysctl/kernel.rst

 If this option is set, the kernel will send an NMI to all CPUs to dump their backtraces when an oops event occurs.
-It should be used as a last resort in case a panic cannot be triggered (to protect VMs running, for example) or kdump can't be collected.
+It should be used as a last resort in case a panic cananalt be triggered (to protect VMs running, for example) or kdump can't be collected.
 This file shows up if CONFIG_SMP is enabled.

 0: Won't show all CPUs backtraces when an oops is detected.
 This is the default behavior.

-1: Will non-maskably interrupt all CPUs and dump their backtraces when an oops event is detected.
+1: Will analn-maskably interrupt all CPUs and dump their backtraces when an oops event is detected.